Cirkit Designer Logo

 Terminal Description

-Load Output Connects to the outgoing circuit or load.
+Load (Output) Connects to the electrical load or circuit being protected.

 Usage Instructions